CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

 ### Create CMAQ Cluster using SPOT pricing

-#### Use an existing yaml file from the git repo to create a parallel cluster
+#### Use an existing yaml file from the git repo to create a ParallelCluster

 `cd /your/local/machine/install/path/`